fendy3002/qz-code-generator/README.md

 # Schema

-The first is a schema.
+The first is schemas, located at `projects/myproject/schema` folder.
+There's one schema pre-generated named `myschema.json`.
+It is a json file, with content .